This information will help you prepare for your surgery or procedure at Memorial Sloan Kettering (MSK) while you’re breastfeeding or lactating.

-Talk with your surgeon and anesthesiologist about the type of medication that you will receive before, during, and after your surgery or procedure.
-By talking with your healthcare team ahead of time, they can support you throughout your care.
+- Talk with your healthcare team about the different types of medication that you will receive before, during, and after your surgery or procedure.
+By talking with them ahead of time, they can support you throughout your care.

 If you have questions about any of the medications you will receive, there are resources that can help:

 You can find information on the use of medications during pregnancy and breastfeeding.